IshaqZa/OpenGraphicsUI/README.md

-# Sci Hunt
+# OpenUI

 ## Overview:
-- **Description**: Sci Hunt is a game built upon a dynamic and expandable yet minimalistic game engine, and serves to demonstrate the core concepts of making a 3D game from scratch
+- **Description**: **OpenUI** is a simple light weight UI library made for OpenGL, GLFW and glad environment, designed to readuce the workload on a developer
-- **Features**: The features in this project range from a scene system that allows the developer a simpler way of switching between menus and game levels, to dynamic configuration using .json files
+- **Features**: The features in this project range from a scene system that allows the developer a simpler way of switching between menus, to dynamic configuration using .json files
 - **Technologies used**:
     - **Programming Language**: C++
     - **Graphics Library**: OpenGL